-A Level results day falls on Thursday 17th August 2017, and for many students, it will be a daunting highlight of their summer.
-Some students will be dreading it, and others excitement as they find out what is next in store for them after the day ends.
-A Level results day can either set in stone plans that individuals have been thinking about since they sent off their UCAS application, or alter those plans slightly, and in some cases greatly for others.
+A Level results day is usually towards the end of August, and for many students, it will be a daunting highlight of their summer.
+Some students will be full of excitement and others may be feeling a little bit nervous, as they find out what is next in store for them..
+A Level results day can either set in stone plans that individuals have been thinking about since they sent off their UCAS application, or alter those plans slightly..
 Although it is an important day, regardless of what you receive, or what your plans are, there are many options available to all students.

 Although not all individuals enjoy taking and preparing for exams, the majority of A-Level qualifications require students to sit at least one exam during the summer term (learn more – exam revision tips).
-This exam showcases what information that person can either remember or how well they can utilise the skills they have learned from that subject.
-A number of exams a student has to take are dependent on the subject, with some requiring one or more, and others asking the students to submit a portfolio of coursework alongside it.
+This exam showcases what information that person can either remember or how well they can utilise the skills they have learnt from that subject.
+The number of exams that a student has to take will depend on the subject, with some requiring one or more, and others asking the students to submit a portfolio of coursework alongside it.

-The above subjects may already be implemented in your sixth form or further education course.
-It doesn’t mean that these are completely new, in most cases, it is when the examining board has changed the syllabus, or the government want the subjects to be more available across the country.
-Therefore, a subject could have already been at your college, but the syllabus has changed slightly, or your sixth form has a new subject, such as dance.
+The following subjects may already be implemented in your sixth form or further education course.
+In most cases they aren’t completely new, but the examining board have changed the syllabus or the government have made the subjects more available across the country.

-For more information and changes to GCSE, AS and A-Levels use link provided.
+Follow this link for more information and changes to GCSE, AS and A-Levels

 A Level results day is a big day for most 18-year-olds, as this one day is what they have been working towards for two years!
-Firstly, students need to fully comprehend all of their options before picking up their results, or a slight panic or dread may take over.
+Firstly, students need to fully comprehend all of their options before picking up their results.
 If you enter that hall with the knowledge of what is available to you beforehand, you will not only feel much more confident and reassured, but you can then swiftly move on to the next step.

 It can be really tough to think about, but you should think about results the day before it arrives (learn more – what to expect on results day).
-You don’t want to wake up on A-Level results day, and not understand where you are going or what any of your results and offers mean (learn more – understanding university offers.
+You don’t want to wake up on A-Level results day, and not understand where you are going or what any of your results and offers mean (learn more – understanding university offers.)
 You will only be putting yourself in a more difficult position.
-Sit and read what each offer means from universities, what Clearing and Adjustment are and what results you need to go to the university, apprenticeship (learn more – what is an apprenticeship) or job that you want to after.
+Sit and read what each offer means from universities, what Clearing and Adjustment are and what results you need to go to the university, apprenticeship (learn more – what is an apprenticeship) or job that you want to after you get your results.

 Now that may seem like a big list of things to take, but most of the suggestions are the papers that you should put together so that they can be easily reached.
 Although the list is long, it is preparing you for all scenarios that can occur during results day.
 You may need to enter Clearing, or need to call up your university, so having all the details is handy.

-However, if you want to do all of that at home, you can do.
-Just bring a notepad and a pen to write down helpful advice and information from your teachers and career advisors.
+However, if you want to do all of that at home, you can.
+Just bring a notepad and a pen to write down helpful advice and information from your teachers and career advisers.

 A Level results day will feel just like AS level results day, except for the fact a lot more is riding on these letters in that envelope.
 It will feel busy, – the busy periods are in the morning and then in the afternoon when students go with their parents or groups of friends – and you will see most of your teachers and tutors floating about.
 The pick-up point for your grades will most likely be in the same place as your AS grades, either in a hall, canteen, or gymnasium.

 Well done!
 Achieving higher than your predictions is fantastic, and there are more options for you.
 Students can either accept their firm offer, their first choice for university and feel happy about it.
-Or, there is the option of choosing an entirely different university and/or degree course that requires higher grades which you now have, check out the highest rank universities, or you can search for universities in particular areas that may interest you by using our interactive UK university map.
-Students wanting to change their decision because they received better grades than expected can go through Adjustment (learn more – what is Adjustment?).
+Or, there is the option of choosing an entirely different university and/or degree course that requires higher grades which you now have.
+Check out the highest rank universities, or you can search for universities in particular areas that may interest you, by using our interactive UK university map.
+Students that want to change their decision because they received better grades than expected, can go through Adjustment (learn more – what is Adjustment?).

 Congratulations!
-It isn’t easy taking A Levels and achieving what you expected or what you needed is still fantastic.
+It isn’t easy taking A Levels and achieving what you expected or what you needed, so this is fantastic.
 Now you can look at your university offers and decide which university to go to and what offer to accept.
 You may find you start to like your insurance offer greater after a few university open days during the summer, and that’s okay too.
-You don’t have to stick with the first choice if you don’t want to.
+You don’t have to stick with your first choice if you don’t want to.

 All is not over in regards to your university, life and career.
 Although it may feel terrible to get grades lower than you thought, there are still so many options for you.
 Firstly, don’t panic or cry – if you really want to you can do that later! – You have work to do!
 Students who receive lower grades than predicted can enter UCAS Clearing and find themselves a university and a degree course.

-The first thing to do is for students to check their UCAS Track as their university may have accepted them regardless of the lower grades.
-Or if you only received a lower grade in one subject.
-Students should call their firm choice if they still want to attend that institution, and speak to an advisor because they may still accept you after talking with you (learn more – what are the different types of offers from universities).
-You can explain why you think the grade was lower than expected.
+The first thing to do is for students to check their UCAS Track as their university may have accepted them regardless of the lower grades, or if you only received a lower grade in one subject.
+Students should call their firm choice if they still want to attend that institution, and speak to an adviser because they may still accept you after talking with you (learn more – what are the different types of offers from universities).
+This will give you the opportunity to explain why you think your grade was lower than expected.

 For more information for students, teachers and parents, visit our Clearing page.